Floss is used to create bodies on many different patterns and once you get the hang of it, its actually a lot of fun to use.

 Now Before we get back into that, let’s take a quick look at floss and some tips you can use before you even get into that trouble.

-Floss varies in material and strands
+Floss varies in material composition and strand count

 When working with floss take a look at the materials they are made of to decide whats better suited to your tying needs.